-Capital Receipts Reserve - is a usable reserve consisting of capital receipts that have not yet been used to finance Capital Investment.
+Capital Receipts Reserve - is a usable reserve consisting of capital receipts from the sale of non current assets.
+The funds are available to finance future capital investment.

 Cash and Cash Equivalents - are highly liquid financial instruments (cash and very short-term investments) that are repayable without penalty on notice of not more than 7 days and are convertible to known amounts of cash with insignificant risk of change in value.